felixge/felixge.de/pages/index.md

 [NodeCopter](http://nodecopter.com/) which has now turned into a small community.

-As of late, [go](http://golang.org/) has become my new language of choice.
+As of late, I have started to use [go](http://golang.org/) for a lot of things.
 You should check it out, it's amazing.

 You can find me on [twitter](https://twitter.com/felixge) and [github](https://github.com/felixge), or [contact me](#contact) directly.